Course Descriptions

 Sem: National Security Law and US Foreign Policy - LAWS 8111

 Explores the legal frameworks influencing the development of national security policy and U.S. foreign policy.
 Students will be introduced to applicable U.S. Foreign Relations Law, U.S. National Security Law and International Law before considering how such apply and interact in response to current threats to national security.
+3 credits, letter graded.

-Sem: Special Topics in Law - LAWS 8002
+Seminar: - LAWS 8002

 Explores special topics in law.
 Students will be given the opportunity for in-depth discussion and study on law-related topics.
 Law topics will vary.
+May be repeated up to 6 total credit hours.
+1-3 credits, letter graded.

 Seminar: Access to Justice?: The Provision of Legal Services for Middle- and Low-Income People - LAWS 8785